Actify

 Week 5 of planning

-Send the full logistics package: travel details, packing list, agenda overview (leave some activities as surprises), and ground rules.
-Set expectations clearly: this is not a work conference.
+Send the full logistics package: travel info, packing list, agenda overview (leave some surprises), and ground rules.
+Be clear: this is not a work conference.
 Laptops stay closed during activities and meals.
-Set an out-of-office before you go.
-The retreat only works if people mentally leave work behind — your communication should give them permission to do that.
+Set out-of-office before arrival.
+The retreat only works if people actually leave work behind — your pre-retreat email is what gives them that permission.

 Pre-retreat info email

-Subject: Everything you need for [Retreat Name] When: [Dates] Where: [Venue + address + directions] Travel: [Details or 'booked for you — check email from [travel tool]'] What to pack: - Comfortable outdoor clothes + layers - Walking/hiking shoes - Swimwear (if applicable) - Sunscreen - One nice-ish outfit for dinner - NO laptop (seriously) Agenda highlights: - Outdoor team challenge - Team cook-off - Evening campfire - And a few surprises Ground rules: 1.
+Subject: Everything you need for [Retreat Name] When: [Dates] Where: [Venue + address + directions] Travel: [Details / 'booked for you — check your email'] What to pack: - Comfortable outdoor clothes + layers - Walking/hiking shoes - Swimwear (if applicable) - Sunscreen - One slightly-nicer outfit for dinner - NO laptop (we mean it) What's on the agenda: - Outdoor challenge - Cooking challenge with randomized teams (yes, really) - Escape room - Campfire night - A few surprises Ground rules: 1.
 Laptops closed during activities and meals 2.
 Set your out-of-office before you arrive 3.
-Participate in what you want — nothing is mandatory 4.
-Be present Questions?
+Everything is opt-in — join what sounds fun to you 4.
+Be here Questions?
 [Contact]

 The 'NO laptop' line should not be subtle.
 It's the single most important ground rule.
 People will test it — hold the line.